abhijeetw035/Fontend-clone-of-WhatsApp-web/README.md

-This is beginner level WhatsApp Web UI clone made with HTML and CSS.
+This is beginner level WhatsApp Web UI clone made with HTML and CSS useful for Templates.